bl4ck5un/mbedtls-SGX/README.md

 # TLS for SGX: a port of mbedtls

-mbedtls-SGX, based on [mbedtls](https://github.com/ARMmbed/mbedtls) (previously PolarSSL), is an implementation of TLS protocol suite and a variety of cryptographic primitives that can be in Intel SGX enclaves.
-In order to exclude OSes from the TCB, the core idea of this port is to have TLS layers in the enclave and only call into OSes for transport services (TCP / UDP).
-Treated as a big MITM, even malicious OSes can not tamper with the security of TLS.
+mbedtls-SGX, based on [mbedtls](https://github.com/ARMmbed/mbedtls) (previously PolarSSL), is an implementation of TLS protocol suite and a variety of cryptographic primitives that can be within Intel SGX enclaves.
+In order to keep the operating system out of the TCB, the core idea of this port is to have TLS layers in the enclave and only call into the OS for transport services (TCP / UDP).
+Treated as a big MITM, even malicious OSes can not tamper with the security of a TLS session originated from an SGX enclave.

 # Source code structure

-- `example`: an example application (Windows only for the moment) and enclave showing how to configure and link with mbedtls-SGX.
+- `example`: example programs (for both linux and Windows) showing how to configure and link with mbedtls-SGX.
-- `lib`: release directory of mbedtls-SGX, including compiled binaries (`.lib`) for Windows and the `.edl` file.
+- `lib` [Deprecated]: compiled binaries (`.lib`) for **Windows** and the `.edl` file.
 - `include`: headers.
 - `src`: source code of mbedtls-SGX.
 On Windows, you don't have to compile `src` to use the library.

 # Usage

 mbedtls-SGX is implemented as an enclave library (see [SDK documentation](https://software.intel.com/sites/products/sgx-sdk-users-guide-windows/Default.htm) for terminologies).
-To use it, you'll first need a working SGX application (i.e. an application and an enclave). **mbedtls-SGX is only meant to be used in an enclave, not in a untrusted application**.
+To use it, you'll first need a working "SGX application" (i.e. an app and an enclave). **mbedtls-SGX is only meant to be used in an enclave, not in a untrusted application**.

 ## Linux